What's New on this Page?

 * Jul 31, 2017 - Page under review

-It hosts the most interesting climb routes of the whole group, especially on its west side.
-That side can also be shared in 3 different parts: north pillar, west pillar and the “spigolo Strobel” (Strobel spur) which is the most famous.
+It hosts the most interesting climb routes of the whole group, especially on its West wall.
+That side can also be shared in 3 different parts: North pillar, West pillar and the “Spigolo Strobel” (Strobel spur) which is the most famous.

 The east side, the easiest approach, is composed of terraces of crumbly rock.
 From here, usually descend the climbers who have climbed the opposite side.

 The group is located inside the “Dolomiti di Zoldo” region.
-For people coming from “Po Valley” the fastest way is reach the village of "Longarone", not far from the city of "Belluno", and in Longarone take on the left the road entering Valle di Zoldo.
+For people coming from “Po Valley” the fastest way is reach the village of Longarone, not far from the town of Belluno, and in Longarone take on the left the road entering Valle di Zoldo.
 Another way to reach the Valle di Zoldo is from Feltre and Belluno across Agordo and Passo Duran (road n.
 203).

 From Turin or Milan or Venice: motorway A4 - Mestre - motorway A27.